UTSCCSCC01/projectf21-backend-boiz-club/README.md

 ## Motivation
 Pawsup is a platform that serves as a middleman between private pet caretakers and pet owners.
 Pet caretakers can provide services such as pet walking, pet boarding, and pet sitting.

-Unlike large corporations like PetSmart who offer services in a one to many fashion where they will take care of many other pets at the same time, PAWSUP focuses on a one to one service between the caretaker and the pet so pet owners can be assured that their precious pet is getting the undivided attention it needs.
+Unlike large corporations like PetSmart who offer services in a one to many fashion where they will take care of many other pets at the same time, Pawsup focuses on a one to one service between the caretaker and the pet so pet owners can be assured that their precious pet is getting the undivided attention it needs.

-This project is for the mobile application of PAWSUP.
+This project is for the mobile application of Pawsup.

 ## Installation
 ### Frontend